 When it comes to household waste, the composter must generally be insulated, ventilated and vermin-proof, and you must position and maintain it in such a way that you not disturb your neighbors.

 Start by considering where you are going to place the compost.
 A shady place is preferable.
 Ensure that there is room for two containers and that there is space to work with the compost.
 For example, it might be a good idea for there to be room for a wheelbarrow when you empty the compost.
 Level the ground so that it is as flat as possible.
 If you compost household waste, it is also good to have litter material to hand.
 It is needed for the composting process to function well.
 Litter material can be sawdust, planer shavings, semi-mulched leaf compost, torn newspaper or peat mould.
 Note that you should not use litter material when solely latrine composting.
 There will then be too little liquid and nutrients to effectively produce compost.

 Bacteria and microscopic fungi in the compost will break down the material into its component parts, including carbon dioxide, water and nutrients.
 Ensuring that you obtain the right type of micro-organisms to thrive and work effectively requires there to be sufficient oxygen, a moderate amount of water, as well as a balance between nutrient-rich and nutrient-poor material.

 Easy to maintain

-You can compost household and latrine waste together in the Roslag composter.
+You can compost household waste and latrine waste together in the Roslagskomposten.
 It is easy to do, but is managed differently depending on which toilet solution you have.
 If, for example, you have a urine diverting toilet, where, for example, the urine is diverted to infiltration or to an ejector tank, you have less liquid in the compost and the maintenance is adapted to that.
 If you have a toilet which does not separate the urine from the dry waste, you have more liquid to deal with and the maintenance is different.
-Everything is described simply and in detail in our user manual.
+Everything is described simply and in detail in the user manual.